 Mesa y López is home to some of our fave restaurants in Las Palmas de Gran Canaria.
 Many of which we’ve reviewed.
 Such as the place to enjoy a coffee on the slow, Café Regina.
 Then there’s the anti-Angus Steakhouse El Churrasco which sources their produce from Argentina’s Las Pampas rather more meticulously than the London tourist trap.

 Along with the first branch of gourmet burger chain, 200 Gramos.
-Not forgetting Restaurante Tehran‘s ode to Persian cuisine.
-Also worth a shout out is the ecologically-sound, one part delicious to one part nutritious, Cokí tucked away off the main drag.
-Nearby, Restaurante El Pote goes big on Spanish staples.
-Whilst Restaurante Ribera del Rio Miño specializes in Galician gastronomy.
+Also worth a shout out is the ecologically-sound, one-part delicious to one-part nutritious, Cokí tucked away off the main drag.
+Nearby, Restaurante El Pote goes big on Spanish staples whilst Restaurante Ribera del Rio Miño excels in Galician gastronomy.

 3. Shop in Mesa y López

 Nothing dominates the Mesa y López skyline quite like the twin towers of El Corte Inglés.
 Spain’s main department store has two branches facing each other.
 Travelling up from the Avenida Marítima, visit the one on the right for its cafe, clothing, restaurant, and supermarket.
 The one on the left, meanwhile, sells books, CDs, and white goods.